albertjan/DynamicRestClient/README.markdown

 ```

 Isn't it cute.
 More to come see the tests for more usages.

+## To-do's ##

+* Make nuget
+* Add ImpromptuInterface dependency to repository
+* Write more documentation
+* Get feedback